 4. A return plane ticket or proof of sufficient funds to purchase it

-6. Proof of economic means (for the first three months in Spain which is set to 2,594.52 CAD for the year 2023) through bank statements issued within the previous two months, a scholarship, a grant, etc. If an applicant does have a formal offer of employment in Spain before applying for the visa, proof of the necessary economic resources is meet by providing a job contract as long as the income for the first three months reaches the amount aforementioned.
-In cases where parents are financially responsible, they shall submit a letter legalized by a notary public, signed by them in which they state their consent, a copy of the parents’ bank statements for the previous two months and a photocopy of their passports.
+6. Proof of economic means for the first three months in Spain which is set to 2,637.00 CAD for the year 2024 through bank statements issued within the previous two months, a scholarship, a grant, etc. If an applicant does have a formal offer of employment in Spain before applying for the visa, proof of the necessary economic resources is meet by providing a job contract as long as the income for the first three months reaches the amount aforementioned.
+In cases where parents are financially responsible, they shall submit a letter legalized by a notary public, signed by them in which they state their consent, a copy of the parents’ bank statements for the previous two months and a photocopy of their passport.

 7. Medical travel insurance Confirmation of Coverage, including hospitalization and repatriation for the entire authorized period of their stay, prior to entering Spanish territory, ONLY when an applicant chooses categories “b”, “d” o “e” mentioned in Point 1.